NGFW Clusters

 data so that only endpoints with the correct encryption key can access the data.

-MACsec provides integrity through a cryptographic mechanism, ensuring that data has
+MACsec provides integrity through a cryptographic mechanism, ensuring that no one

-not been tampered with in transit.
+has tampered with data in transit.
 MACsec also provides authentication by ensuring

-that only known endpoints are allowed to communicate on the Ethernet segment.
+that only known endpoints can communicate on the Ethernet segment.

 You can configure MACsec for the HSCI-A and HSCI-B ports (the active and backup